-“Pilot Mining” means an in situ operating of the integrated system of all equipment and all related process steps, including collector, raiser and release techniques, for exploitation activities in a Contract Area under appropriate technical, spatial and temporal conditions which provides evidence concerning, inter alia, environmental impact, commercial capacity, duration of operations to validate feasibility of future Commercial Production.]
+“Pilot Mining” means an in situ operating of the integrated system of all equipment and all related process steps, including collector, raiser and release techniques, for exploitation activities in a Contract Area under appropriate technical, spatial and temporal conditions which provides evidence concerning, inter alia, environmental impact, commercial capacity, duration of operations to validate feasibility of future Commercial Production.“Test Mining ALT” means the in situ use and testing of a fully integrated and functional mining system, including collection systems and water discharge systems.

-“Test Mining” means an in situ testing that do not have harmful effects on the marine environment of the integrated system of all equipment and all related process steps (e.g. including collector, raiser and release techniques) for Exploitation activities in a Contract Area under appropriate technical, spatial and temporal conditions which allows the Test Mining for the provision of evidence to support the information provided by an applicant in its application for a Plan of Work for Exploitation, and to assist the Commission and the Council in its evaluation of the application against the criteria contained in Regulation 13 and 15.

-“Test Mining ALT” means the use and testing of a fully integrated and functional mining system, including collection systems and water discharge systems.

-“Rehabilitation” means an occurrence of when an ecosystem recovers certain characteristics of its natural state, such as the presence of certain species, functions or services.
+“Rehabilitation” means an occurrence of when an ecosystem recovers characteristics of its natural state, such as the presence of its original species, functions or services.

-[“Serious Harm” means any effect from activities in the Area on the Marine Environment which represents an [unlawful] significant adverse change in the Marine Environment determined according to the rules, regulations and procedures of the Authority on the basis of internationally recognized standards and practices informed by Best Available Scientific Information [and, where available, relevant traditional knowledge of Indigenous Peoples and local communities].]

-[“Serious Harm to the Marine Environment ALT” means an Environmental Effect that, individually in combination or cumulatively meets any of the following criteria:
+“Serious Harm to the Marine Environment ALT” means an Environmental Effect that, individually in combination or cumulatively meets any of the following criteria:

 (a) it is not likely to be redressed through natural recovery within a reasonable period;